jacobbpp/The-Data-Drop/readme.md

   - A small web app that lets a user explore key metrics
   - An API that serves cleaned, useful data to other tools

-### Tier 3 (Optional): Predict and Deploy
+### Tier 3 (Optional): Scenarios and Recommendations

+Tier 3 is about sharpening the story rather than adding heavy data science.

-If your team is ready, go further.
-For example:
+If your team is ready, you can:

-- Train a simple predictive model (forecasting, classification or recommendations)
-- Wire it into your app, dashboard or API so that users can try it out
+- Pick two or three key decision questions from the client perspective, for example:
+  - Which segment should we target with a new offer
+  - Where might we need to review a policy or product
+- Add simple “what if” or scenario views to your tool, such as:
+  - Filters or toggles that highlight a target or at risk group
+  - Simple rules that flag customers or records that meet certain conditions
+- Produce a short, clear set of recommendations that explain:
+  - What you found
+  - What you think the client should do next

-You do not have to hit Tier 3 to have a successful Hackathon.
-A solid Tier 1 and Tier 2 solution is more useful than a half finished model.
+You do not have to reach Tier 3 to have a successful Hackathon.
+A solid Tier 1 and Tier 2 solution is more useful than a half finished complicated idea.

 ## How Teams Will Work 🤝

-You will work in mixed teams of Software and Data apprentices at different levels.
+You will work in mixed teams of Software and Data.

 Roughly: